Posts tagged Public Sector Employment.

 Whether justified or not, the recent spate of high-profile police shooting cases throughout the United States has brought national attention to the issue of whether law enforcement officers should be using body cameras while on duty.
 Currently, a debate rages among the various stakeholders concerning the pros and cons of body cameras.

-Those in favor of body cameras ...
+Those in favor of body cameras argue that the ...

 NOTE FROM ROBIN: This is another post from our Public Sector Industry Group.
 Welcome, Ray!

 During this election season, we thought it would be timely to bring up what are commonly referred to as “resign to run” laws.
-So-called "resign to run" laws require that before an elected official may run for a different (usually, higher) office, he or she must first resign from ...
+So-called "resign to run" laws require that before an elected official may run for a different (usually, higher) office, he or she must first resign from the current ...

 NOTE FROM ROBIN: This is the second and final installment in a series on the law regarding patronage dismissals in public sector employment by Damon Kitchen, head of our public sector industry group.